This is a question you hear often: Why don’t I have an even tan? Or…why are my tanning results different from others?

 When you’re waxing or shaving, you’re removing the surface layer of your skin.
 This layer includes various things besides your hair, from dead skin cells to your spray tan.

-At the same time, some hair removal methods can exfoliate your skin that will impair the tans on your skin.
+At the same time, some hair removal methods can exfoliate your skin which will impair the tans on your skin.

 If you’re into outdoor tanning, your short shorts and skirts are the best garments for your lower body.
 Your legs need to breathe as you expose them to the sun or to a fake tan.